 Best Food Festivals – Truffles & more

 Various Truffle Festivals take place in November in various locations around Tuscany.
-One of the most famous ones is held in the hilltop town of San Miniato (three weekends in November starting from 9th-10th November 2019) near Florence, dedicated to the prized local white tartufo.
+One of the most famous ones is held in the hilltop town of San Miniato (three weekends in November starting from 11th November 2023) near Florence, dedicated to the prized local white tartufo.

 If you love the intense flavour of truffles you can join a private truffle hunting expedition and get your hands dirty.
 A local guide and his dog will lead the search for this prized delicacy, and after the hunt you’ll be able to taste your pickings!

 Castelnuovo di Garfagnana hosts ‘Tutti i sapori della Garfagnana’ Festival, dedicated to street food prepared Garfagnana-style: local specialities like frittelle e cagio, chestnut pancakes and ricotta cheese, local bread and the traditional pig blood sausage biroldo (4th and 5th November 2023).

 Reggello, near Florence, organises a festival to celebrate the new olive oil, deeply green and spicy: “Oro Verde” (green gold) usually on the 1st weekend of November (dates for 2023 tba).

 “Centogusti dell’Appennino” in Anghiari (usually end of October-first days of November – this year from 28th October to 1st November 2023): you can savour all the flavours of the Apennines at this popular food festival in Anghiari, famous for its artisan traditions.
 The festival is an opportunity to discover local food producers and browse around the lovely ancient streets of the town.

 Trip ideas for November around Tuscany

 The province of Arezzo boasts a variety of events throughout November.
-Starting with the first weekend (2nd-3rd November 2019) in Arezzo, that hosts the monthly Antique Fair in the beautiful Piazza Grande, every year Anghiari organises another food festival, the “Festa di San Martino e dei Bringoli” (9th and 10th November 2019) – bringoli are a variety of hand made thick spaghetti served with mushroom or meat sauce.
+Starting with the first weekend of November in Arezzo, that hosts the monthly Antique Fair in the beautiful Piazza Grande, every year Anghiari organises another food festival, the “Festa di San Martino e dei Bringoli” (usually on the second weekend of November) – bringoli are a variety of hand made thick spaghetti served with mushroom or meat sauce.

-On Sunday 10th November 2019 in Castel San Niccolò, near Cetica, there’s a chestnut festival (dates for 2023 not confirmed yet -> see official site).
+On the second Sunday of November in Castel San Niccolò, near Cetica, there’s a chestnut festival (dates for 2023 not confirmed yet -> see official site).
 Take this opportunity to explore the Casentino area, a gorgeous spot with secular forests and secluded monasteries.
 You can also visit the birthplace of Michelangelo, the small village of Caprese Michelangelo, surrounded by chestnut woods.

 => Check out this Chianti Afternoon Tour from Florence: explore the scenic Chianti region, visit enchanting wineries with local experts!